BY CHRISTOPHER HASKELL

-Jeffrey Dean Morgan plays front man, Clay, the broad shouldered leader and reliable protagonist left to make the difficult decisions.
-Though Morgan resembles the not-so-hero type, more like the bitter and flawed Comedian from Watchman, his bodybuilder physique and chiseled facial features allows him to easily assimilate to the role.
+Jeffrey Dean Morgan plays frontman, Clay, the broad-shouldered leader and reliable protagonist left to make the difficult decisions.
+Though Morgan resembles the not-so-hero type, more like the bitter and flawed Comedian from “Watchmen,” his bodybuilder physique and chiseled facial features allow him to easily assimilate to the role.

 The highlights of the film come from the interactions between the main group of characters.
 Toss two or more of the group members together on screen and the result is entertaining.
 The portion straight from the trailer where Evan’s character faces off with three security guards in a windowed hallway is highly amusing and though the special effects could have been less cheesy, the attempt is still appreciated.

 “The Losers” is just what you would expect from an overblown comic book adaptation action flick, full of gun-toting, trigger-happy tough guys proving their worth with impossible feats and expensive-looking explosions.
 Though the story is nothing new, the character interactions and fresh faces in recycled roles are at least worth a single viewing.
 With state-of-the-art production value, the film just barely holds your attention long enough to reach the end credits.
 One has to give credit to breathing life into an otherwise glazed over comic series, so kudos to that accomplishment.

 by Andy Diggle & Jock